-1. PROPOSAL ONE - Ele ection of Directors To elect the following person ons as Directors of the Company: For a one year term Patrick J. McEnany Philip H. Coelho Charles B. O'Keeffe David S. Tierney, M.D.
-Richard Daly Donald A. Denkhaus FOR ALL NOMINEES exc cept as indicated WITHHOLD AUTHORIT nominee's name in the list a • ΓΙΟΝ: To withhold authority for an individual nominee, strike a line through tha 2.
-PROPOSAL TWO - To approve an Amendment to our Co common stock from 100,000,000 sha ertificate of Incorporation that would increase the number of authorized shares of ures to 150,000,000 shares.
-FOR □ AGAINST □ ABSTAIN 3.
-PROPOSAL THREE - To approve an Amendm Pharmaceuticals, Inc." ent to our Certificate of Incorporation that would change our name to "Catalyst □ I FOR □ AGAINST □ ABSTAIN
+1. PROPOSAL ONE - Election of Directors

+To elect the following persons as Directors of the Company:

+For a one year term Patrick J. McEnany Philip H. Coelho Charles B. O'Keeffe David S. Tierney, M.D.
+Richard Daly Donald A. Denkhaus

+- □ FOR ALL NOMINEES except as indicated - □ WITHHOLD AUTHORITY to vote for all nominees (INSTRUCTION: To withhold authority for an individual nominee, strike a line through that nominee's name in the list above.)

+2. PROPOSAL TWO - To approve an Amendment to our Certificate of Incorporation that would increase the number of authorized shares of common stock from 100,000,000 shares to 150,000,000 shares.

+□ FOR □ AGAINST

+$\Box$ ABSTAIN

+3. PROPOSAL THREE - To approve an Amendment to our Certificate of Incorporation that would change our corporate name to "Catalyst Pharmaceuticals, Inc."

+$\Box$ FOR

+□ AGAINST

+$\Box$ ABSTAIN

-4. PROPO OSAL FOUR - To ratify the selection of Grant Thornton LLP as our independent ending December 31, 2015. ent registered public accounting firm for the fiscal year
+PROPOSAL FOUR - To ratify the selection of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
+FOR AGAINST AGAINST

-□ FOR □ AGAINST □ ABSTAIN

-5. PROPO OSAL FIVE - To transact such other business as may properly come before the meeting.
+5. PROPOSAL FIVE - To transact such other business as may properly come before the meeting.

-□ FOR □ AGAINST □ ABSTAIN
+□ FOR □ AGAINST

+□ ABSTAIN

 This Proxy when properly executed will be voted in the manner directed herein by the undersigned stockholder.
 If no direction is made, this proxy will be voted FOR the proposals as set forth herein.

-The undersigned acknowledges receipt of Notice of Annual Meeting of Stockholders dated March 23, 2015, and the accompanying Proxy Statement.
+The undersigned acknowledges receipt of Notice of Annual Meeting of Stockholders dated March 31, 2015, and the accompanying Proxy Statement.

-Date: , 2015.
+Date: \\\\\, 2015.

 Signature

 Name(s) (typed or printed)

 Address(es)

-s on this Proxy.
-When shares are held by joint tenants, both should title as such.
-If a corporation, please sign in full corporate name by

-or, partnership, please sign in partnership name by authorized person.
+Please sign exactly as name appears on this Proxy.
+When shares are held by joint tenants, both should sign.
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
+If a corporation, please sign in full corporate name by the President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.